nens/nens-dependency-loader/README.md

 # N&S Dependency Loader

-Qgis comes bundled with several python libraries, but we need a few more.
+QGIS comes bundled with several python libraries, but we need more.
+This plugin installs those python libraries at startup, as needed.

 The extra dependencies (as wheels and tars) are retrieved and stored into the *external-dependencies/* directory and bundled with the plugin.

 The plugin uses *dependencies.py* and installs the dependencies in the subfolder *deps/* of the plugin folder.
-The dependency folder is also added (prepended) to the path.

-*dependencies.py* has the master list of extra dependencies.
+The dependency folder is also added (prepended) to the path. *dependencies.py* has the master list of extra dependencies.

 Most are pip-installable just fine as they're pure python packages.
 There are some exceptions, for example *h5py*.
 This is a package that really needs to match various other libraries in the system.
 For windows, it means a custom built package (which we include in the plugin).

 ## Our dependency handling

 *dependencies.py* can be called directly, which generates a *constraints.txt* file for use with pip.
 The *Makefile* handles this for us: it updates the constraints file.